 Apple crisp bars are best when stored in an airtight container in the refrigerator for up to 5 days.
 They are best served at room temperature or warm.
 You can reheat apple crisp bars in the oven.
 Place the bars on a parchment-lined baking sheet or back in the 8×8 baking pan.
 Reheat at 300° F for 10 to 15 minutes until heated through.

 Yes, once the bars have cooled, place the 8×8 baking pan in the refrigerator for the filling to set.
 Once chilled, use the parchment paper to live the entire uncut bar out of the pan.
 Keep parchment paper on and wrap the entire bar with plastic wrap, then aluminum foil.
 Store on a flat surface in the freezer for up to 1 month.
 Defrost in the refrigerator before reheating, cutting and serving.

 Bars can also be wrapped individually in plastic wrap and store in a ziplock bag in the freezer for up to 1 month.

 More apple recipes…

 I have a slew of apple recipes in the archive, but here are a few of my favorites from my blog and others!

 - Apple cheesecake bars – similar to this recipe, but with a layer of cheesecake in the center

-- Mom’s homemade apple pie recipe – My go-to recipe from apple pie!
+- Homemade apple pie recipe – My go-to recipe for apple pie!

 - Easy apple crisp – Serve warm with a scoop of vanilla ice cream